420 (dinghy): 420 Events

-Female
+420 World Championships

+Held every year since 1973 organized by the International 420 Class Association and recognised by World Sailing.

+Three fleets current race separately which are the Male & Mixed, Female and Open Under 17.

-420 Team Racing World Championships
+420 Team Racing World Championship

 The boat has been used for team racing in both the ISAF Team Racing World Championship and the ISAF World Sailing Games however the class established its own team racing competition in 2015.
 Only the International 14 and Optimist (dinghy) class association hold a team racing based World Championships in addition to the two discipline led events.

 IYRU Women World Championships

 World Sailing – Youth Sailing World Championships

 The class has been used extensively at the Youth Sailing World Championships which run by World Sailing this is different to the Class Worlds by way that equipment is supplied and entries are limited to one entry per nations but often from more nations.